 4. Centralized Communication

 Construction breakdowns often stem from miscommunication, not technical failure.
-Owner’s representatives act as the central coordination point among owners, architects, engineers, contractors, and regulatory bodies.
+Owner’s representatives serve as the central point of coordination among owners, architects, engineers, contractors, and regulatory bodies.

 By filtering information and clarifying decisions, they keep teams aligned and reduce costly misunderstandings.